panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 After Ubuntu 14.04.4 ISO being downloaded, we can install it in the VM we just created.
 The installation process is similar to installing Ubuntu on a physical computer.

-Since our VM is not empty, it cannnot be booted from a normal hard drive.
+Since our VM is not empty, it cannot be booted from a normal hard drive.
 Instead, we need to instruct it to boot from the downloaded ISO file.

 ## 2. Create more nodes and connect as a cluster